Scientific Instrument Museum

 University.
 To place the instruments in context material is also

 presented on how science was taught at Humboldt: what was available,

 classes, majors, instructors, etc.

-A variety of instruments in the museum's collection are displayed/organized into thematic exhibits physically displayed near the laboratories/facilities where they were used.
+A variety of instruments in the museum's collection are organized into thematic groups.
+Selected objects from these groups appear in Satellite exhibits physically displayed near the laboratories/facilities where they were used.

 In some cases instruments outside of the museum's collection are also featured.
-These exhibits are of limited duration, but live on online after they are taken down (e.g. The Chemical Refratometer), the actual dates of the physical display are given in brackets.
+These exhibits are of limited duration, but continue online after they are taken down (e.g. The Chemical Refratometer), the actual dates of the each physical display are given in brackets.

 & Apparatus Indexed by Category (August 2010):